-If you have in a cell with date and time (like the use of the NOW function) it's easy to split them with these 2 techniques.
+In Excel, if you have in a cell with date and time (like the use of the NOW function) it's easy to split them with 2 formulas.

 Let's start from the following document where you have in column A Date & Time

 To perform this separation, we must keep in mind that 1 represents 1 day.

 Time is a fraction of a day, for example, 0.33333 is 8 hours (1/3 of a day).
 Have a look at this article about the Date and Time format.